What to expect at your appointment

 On arrival

-When you first arrive to branch for your appointment, we will check that your contact details, such as address, phone number and email address are correct and up to date.
+When you first arrive in branch for your appointment, we will check that your contact details, such as address, phone number and email address are correct and up to date.
 We will also confirm whether or not you are eligible for NHS eye care as there may be services that you are entitled to use for free.
 Plus if you currently wear glasses, please bring your most recent pair along with you.

 Pre-screening